-- 1. annotate the nodes by resolving names, and computing some derived information (e.g. type) (annotate ()) - 2. expand quantifiers in the theory, as far as possible. (expand_quantifiers()) - 3. when a structure is given: - 1. expand quantifiers based on the structure (grounding); perform type inference as necessary (expand_quantifiers()) - 2. simplify the theory using the data in the structure and the laws of logic (by interpret() and update_exprs()) - 3. instantiate the definitions for every calls of the defined symbols (recursively) (interpret ()) - 4. convert to Z3, adding the type constraints not enforced by Z3 (.translate())
+- 1. annotate the nodes by resolving names, and computing some derived information (e.g. type) (annotate ()) - 2. expand quantifiers in the theory, as far as possible. (interpret ()) - 3. when a structure is given, use the interpretation (interpret ()), i.e.: - a) expand quantifiers based on the structure (grounding); perform type inference as necessary; - b) simplify the theory using the data in the structure and the laws of logic; - c) instantiate the definitions for every calls of the defined symbols (recursively) - 4. convert to Z3, adding the type constraints not enforced by Z3 (.translate())